NicLandajo/comfyui-preview-image-monitor/README.md

 #
 Future improvements and Ideas for the node:

-- A/B Comparison Tool: Directly compare two images or node outputs to quickly evaluate different prompts, seeds, or settings.
+- WIPE A/B Comparison Tool: Directly compare two images or node outputs to quickly evaluate different prompts, seeds, or settings.

-- Universal Workflow Monitor: Visualize the output of any node in your workflow directly on your screen, eliminating the need to route images to out-of-sight parts of your graph.
+- Workflow Node Image cache/buffer: preview and compare outputs from any node in your workflow using hotkeys.

-- Multi-Node Quadrant View: Monitor up to four different node outputs simultaneously by dividing the preview window into dedicated quadrants.
+- Multi-Node Quadrant View: Monitor up to four different node outputs simultaneously by dividing the preview window into 4 dedicated quadrants.

 - Adding  1366 × 768,  2560 × 1440  and  1536 × 864  resolutions.
 #